There are a variety of add-ons and built-in functions for seamlessly and automatically pulling business data into Google Sheets from external sources.

 Google Analytics

-Google provides an add-on for Google Sheets that is simply called Google Analytics.
+Google provides an add-on for Google Sheets called GA4 Reports Builder for Google Analytics.

-With this add-on, many of Google Analytics’ dimensions and metrics can be used to pull data into Google Sheets.
+With this add-on, many Google Analytics dimensions and metrics can be used to pull data into Google Sheets.

 Once the data are in Sheets, custom calculations can be performed.

-Charts in Google Sheets that are derived from Google Analytics data can be embedded in Google Slides, Docs or Sites for internal sharing and/or presenting.
+Charts in Google Sheets derived from Google Analytics data can be embedded in Google Slides, Docs, or Sites for internal sharing and/or presentation.

 Google Search Analytics